-Also, it is quite a normal situation in the case if your dog is old.
+Also, it is quite a normal situation in case your dog is old.
 It is sad to watch your pet aging, and you have to show it that it’s still loved.

 Use special diapers and cover the dog’s bed with absorbent pads.
 In this case, you can’t do much but support the old animal.